jjfalling/jjfalling/README.md

 [![Find me on Codeberg](codeberg.png)](https://codeberg.org/jjfalling/)

-Find all of the previous gists here: https://codeberg.org/jjfalling/snippets
+All gists have been moved to this repo: https://codeberg.org/jjfalling/snippets